pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/input_data/README.md

 ### `input/` Folder
 Contains CSV files with mass spectrometry data to be processed.
-It is a copy of the input folder located in the main folder that allows the scripts to work without modifying the original data, and is both created and removed by the script `1_ptm_detection.py`.
+This is a temporary copy of the input folder from the main directory.
+The temporary copy allows scripts to work without modifying the original data.
+This folder is automatically created and removed by the script `1_ptm_detection.py`.